 Large quantities of salt in the soil do not mix well with the plants that you would like to grow in that soil.
 An excess of salt prevents the plants from absorbing water properly.
 A salty spray carried on the winds only exacerbates the problem for would-be gardeners in seaside communities.
-What's the answer?
-You should select salt-tolerant plants for beach landscaping.
+But salt is also a problem for Northern homeowners who grow gardens along roadsides where the town uses salt to melt ice during the winter.

-The sandy soils found near beach areas retain less water and nutrients than less porous soils, so plants growing in sand are especially susceptible to salt damage.
+The sandy soils found near beach areas retain less water and nutrients than less porous soils, so plants growing in the sand are especially susceptible to salt damage.
 If you are lucky, salt damage may manifest itself only in leaf burn; but the worst cases progress from leaf drop to death.
-This information on salt-tolerant plants is especially helpful in Florida, a state nearly enveloped by the ocean.
+The solution to this problem is to select salt-tolerant plants.
+Happily, a variety of such selections is available, ranging from annuals and perennials to shrubs and trees.

 01 of 04